 Dry waste can be further broken down into and used as:

-Waste paper can be used most innovatively for making doggy bags or given to newspapers for recycle and reuse.
+- Paper: Waste paper can be used most innovatively for making doggy bags or given to newspapers for recycling and reuse.

-Biodiesel companies are paying restaurants for the fryer oil.
+- Fryer Oil: Biodiesel companies are paying restaurants for fryer oil.

 Recycling is the only way we can cut down wastage and loss of energy; however, there are numerous ways an innovative individual or business can cut costs and even earn extra income through the process.